K-State launches diversity programs after football boycott

 The fund will allow boosters to funnel money directly to initiatives within the athletic department that “actively seek inclusive and diverse community through educational programming and support of all student-athletes, coaches and staff.”

-The school also said Wednesday that student-athletes, coaches and staff would undergo mandatory diversity and inclusion training that includes monthly town hall sessions; redoubling efforts to recruit applicants from diverse backgrounds for staff and coaching positions; utilize home games to support the Black Lives Matter movement; highlight Black History Month; and provide transportation to student-athletes to voting locations on Election Day.
+“We will not stand for social injustice,” Wildcats athletic director Gene Taylor said in a statement Wednesday.
+“Now is the time for us to build upon the diversity and inclusion program that we launched two years ago and make bigger strides in the area of racial injustice and racism.”

-Last Thursday, one month after Floyd died after a white Minneapolis police officer pressed his knee on the Black handcuffed man’s neck for nearly eight minutes, student Jaden McNeil tweeted: “Congratulations to George Floyd on being drug free for an entire month!”
+Last Thursday, one month after Floyd died when a white Minneapolis police officer pressed his knee on the Black handcuffed man’s neck for nearly eight minutes, Kansas State student Jaden McNeil tweeted: “Congratulations to George Floyd on being drug free for an entire month!”

-University officials have said they are exploring their options for action after the tweet.
+Several football players immediately threatened to boycott if the university declined to take action, and basketball players and other athletes soon joined the push.
+On Saturday, the football team issued a formal statement calling on university President Richard Myers and other administrative staff to make meaningful changes to the campus culture.

+McNeil, whose account was briefly disabled by Twitter, describes himself as the founder of a group called America First Students that is a “mainstream, Christian, conservative organization that supports President Donald Trump.”
+Kansas State said the club is not currently registered on campus due to lack of membership.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25